-12 Things You Didn’t Know About Cruel Intentions
+Things You Might Not Know About Cruel Intentions

 Cruel Intentions was a romantic teen drama that was released in 1999 and starred Sarah Michelle Gellar, Ryan Phillippe, Reese Witherspoon, and Selma Blair.
 Although the film received mixed reviews from critics, it was a commercial success, earning $75.9 million on a $10.5 million budget.
-To this day, the movie is beloved by fans, which is why we dug up these 12 fascinating facts that most people don’t know about the popular ‘90s flick:
+To this day, the movie is beloved by fans, which is why we dug up these 12 fascinating facts that you might not know about the popular ‘90s flick:

 12. Cruel Inventions

 The original title of the film was Cruel Inventions.
 Sarah Michelle Gellar revealed this on Instagram in 2016. “#throwbackthursday ok one last one because I was feeling nostalgic – and yes #CruelInventions was the original tittle.
 This pic was 1998 at our kick off dinner #cruelintentions #Crueltv #kathrynmerteuil,” she wrote.
 The title was reportedly changed because “Cruel Inventions” didn’t test well with audiences and people thought it sounded more like a science fiction film instead of a drama.

 The scene where Annette (Witherspoon) slaps Sebastian (Phillippe) wasn’t scripted.
 “At one point I was improvising off-camera for Reese.
 I guess I said some pretty mean things, so she came over and slapped me.
 (Director) Roger (Kumble) loved it so much he incorporated it into the scene.
 So basically I got slapped around for a couple of hours,” Phillippe told The Morning Call.

 10. The Studio Wanted Katie Holmes to Play Annette